GAS-inno/AWS-CE11-capstoneProj-group3/k8s/README.md

 ## EKS vs ECS: When to Use What

-### Use ECS (Current Default) When:
+### Use EKS (Current Default) When:
-- ✅ You want simpler management
-- ✅ Cost is a concern (no control plane fees)
-- ✅ AWS-native integration is sufficient
-- ✅ Team is more familiar with AWS services

-### Use EKS When:
 - ✅ You need advanced Kubernetes features (StatefulSets, DaemonSets, etc.)
 - ✅ Planning multi-cloud or cloud-agnostic deployment
 - ✅ Want to use Kubernetes ecosystem (Helm, Operators, etc.)
 - ✅ Team has Kubernetes expertise
 - ✅ Need fine-grained control over pod scheduling
+- ✅ Want industry-standard container orchestration

+### Use ECS (Backup) When:
+- ✅ You want simpler management
+- ✅ Cost is a top concern (no control plane fees with ECS)
+- ✅ AWS-native integration is sufficient
+- ✅ Team is more familiar with AWS services only

 ## Cost Comparison